m3g/ComplexMixtures.jl/docs/src/contributions.md

 ```julia
 H = contributions(results, SolventGroup([2, 3]))
 ```
-Each of these calls will return a vector of the constributions of these atoms to the total MDDF.
+Each of these calls will return a vector of the contributions of these atoms to the total MDDF.

 For example, here we plot the total MDDF and the Oxygen contributions: